Joystream/joystream/README.md

 <br />
 <img src="img/github-policy.svg" id="github-policy"/>

-WIP: describe how we use github, in particular
+WIP: describe how we use GitHub, in particular

 - repo creation, naming and formatting policies
 - how to use this repo, in particular managing label sets, projects, etc.